Harvard-REACT/WSR-Toolbox-cpp/README.md

 1. Copy the relevant csi and trajectory data files to some directory.
 Make sure to copy the groundtruth_positions.json file there and update the corresponding groundtruth locations of the transmitting robots.

-2. Open the debug directly.
-This is where all the output files are generated.
+2. Open the scripts directory.
 Then run the following shell script
 ```
-cd debug
+cd scripts
 ../viz_latest_output.sh <path_to_directory> <traj_type> '<tx names>'

 e.g